erikaduan/r_tips/Rladies_volcano_plots.md

 ##### **A typical data analysis pipeline**

 1. A large matrix is obtained, containing the number of signals 'counted' per signal type per object.
-Each row contains a unique signal (i.e. gene ID) and each column contains all the signal counts for a single object. *The researcher also has additional information about each object (i.e. object classification categories like object type, timepoint, batch etc.).
+Each row contains a unique signal ID (i.e. in my case, a unique gene ID) and each column contains all the signal counts for one single object. *The researcher also has additional information about each object (i.e. object classification categories like object type, timepoint, batch etc.).
 This is very important for downstream RNAseq analysis, but not required for this analysis.*
-2. A minimal information threshold is set (i.e. minimal signal count per signal type &gt; 1 for at least 1 object). **An awesome statistical package**, in my case `DESeq2` (<https://bioconductor.org/packages/release/bioc/html/DESeq2.html>), is then used to test whether any signals are differentially expressed between different objects.
+2. A minimal information threshold is set (i.e. minimal signal count per signal &gt; 1 for at least 1 object). **An awesome statistical package**, in my case `DESeq2` (<https://bioconductor.org/packages/release/bioc/html/DESeq2.html>), is then used to test whether any signals are differentially expressed between different objects.
 3.  **Data visualisation** of all statistically **significant** versus \*non-significant\*\* signals between at least two objects, with the aim of highlighting any new or particularly interesting biological patterns.

 Here, a **volcano plot** is used to depict:

--   how many signals are differentially expressed (using a statistical cut-off),
+-   How many signals are differentially expressed (using a statistical cut-off),
--   **and** by how much (i.e. fold change),
+-   **and** by how much (i.e. signal fold change),
 -   between two objects tested.

 ##### **Drawing volcano plots with `ggplot2`**